-Nexus Principal and legal tech expert Jeremy Duffy recently chaired a session on cyber security and legal practice management at the Legal Technology Conference [i], held by the South Australian Law Society.
+Nexus Group Principal and legal tech expert Jeremy Duffy recently chaired a session on cyber security and legal practice management at the Legal Technology Conference [ii], held by the South Australian Law Society.

 The session focused on how law firms can greatly reduce the risk of and damage from cyber-attacks and IT breaches through good online practices and employee education.